-The St. Mary’s University Army Reserve Officer Training Corps program, established in 1932, has commissioned 1,591 officers (as of December 2014) for our Army.
+The St. Mary’s University Army Reserve Officer Training Corps program, established in 1932, has commissioned 1,662 officers (as of Spring 2018) for our Army.

 Prior to the National Defense Act of 1916, military training occurred primarily at land grant institutions established by the Morrill Act of 1862.
 The Morrill Act stipulated that each land-grant institution would provide instruction in military tactics as part of its engineering and agriculture curriculum.
 When the Civil War ended in 1865, the benefits of the Morrill Act were extended to former Confederate States of America, including Texas, thus allowing for the creation of the Agricultural and Mechanical College of Texas, now Texas A&M University, in 1876.
 From 1876 until World War I, formal military instruction was generally only available at the major state-funded institutions of Texas (Texas A&M and the University of Texas), and even at those schools, it was not formalized under U.S. Army control until 1916.